sidakram/bippy/README.md

 ### isValidFiber

-Returns `true` if the given object is a valid React Fiber (i.e., has a tag, stateNode, return, child, sibling, etc.).
+returns `true` if the given object is a valid React Fiber (i.e., has a tag, stateNode, return, child, sibling, etc.).

 ```typescript
 import { isValidFiber } from 'bippy';